Gabriel-Gerhardt/GEMA/README.md

 # GEMA

-QrCode website that will allow personalized qr codes for autistics or others syndromes in case they get lost or enter in a crisis.
+QrCode app that will allow personalized qr codes for autistics or others syndromes in case they get lost or enter in a crisis.
 The QR will contain necessary information/guideline that will help others to support the person in case of emergency

 ## How It Works